s-1-800

-The establishment of Soweto is, like Johannesburg, linked directly to the discovery of Gold in 1886.
-Thousands of people from around the world and South Africa flocked to the new town to seek their fortunes or to offer their labour.
-Within four years Johannesburg was the second largest city in South Africa.
-More than half the population was black, most living in multi racial shanty towns near the gold mines in the centre of the town.
-As the gold mining industry developed, so did the need for labour increase.
-Migrant labour was started and most of these workers lived in mine compounds.
-However, other workers had to find their own accommodation often in appalling conditions.
+The establishment of Soweto is, like Johannesburg, directly linked to the discovery of gold in 1886.
+Thousands of people from across South Africa and around the world flocked to the area to seek their fortunes or offer their labor.
+Within just four years, Johannesburg had become the second-largest city in South Africa.
+More than half the population was Black, with many living in multi-racial shanty towns near the gold mines at the city’s center.

 In 1959 the residents of Sophiatown were forcibly removed to Soweto and occupied the area known as Meadowlands.
-Sir Earnest Oppenheimer, the first chairman of the Anglo American Corporation, was appalled by the housing shortage and was instrumental in arranging a loan for the construction of additional housing and this is commemorated by the Oppenheimer Tower in Jabulani, Soweto.
+Sir Earnest Oppenheimer, the first chairman of the Anglo American Corporation, was appalled by the housing shortage and was instrumental in arranging a loan for the construction of additional housing, and this is commemorated by the Oppenheimer Tower in Jabulani, Soweto.

 Current status of Soweto.